clicon/clixon-docs/standards.rst

 * self
 * parent

-The following xpath axes are *not* supported: preceeding, preceeding_sibling, namespace, following_sibling, following, ancestor,ancestor_or_self, and attribute
+The following xpath axes are *not* supported: preceding, preceding_sibling, namespace, following_sibling, following, ancestor,ancestor_or_self, and attribute

 The following XPath functions as defined in Section 4 of the XPath 1.0 standard are supported: